pektin/jam/docs/jam/informal.rst

         <identifier>.<identifier>
         <identifier>;<identifier>

-Identifiers are used to refer to other values.
-Most values can be created using an identifier, which can then later be used to refer back to the same object.
-Since identifiers can refer to objects that contain other objects with identifiers, identifiers can be strung together with ``parent.child`` syntax.
+Identifiers are used to refer to other values_.
+Most values_ can be created using an identifier, which can then later be used to refer back to the same `value <values>`_.
+Since identifiers can refer to values_ that contain other values_ with identifiers, identifiers can be strung together with ``parent.child`` syntax.
 Multiple identifiers may also be strung together using a semicolon for separation.

 Variable Definitions
 ====================